xyr11/xtrike-bot/README.md

 ```
 git fetch --all && git reset --hard origin/main && npm i
 ```
-***NOTE: This will overwrite all files that you have modified, so you will lose them.*** If you want it to be saved permanently then I suggest forking the repository instead and doing `git merge` with your own version every time there is a new update.
+**NOTE: This will overwrite files that you may have modified** (other than the `config.js` file).
+If you don't want it to be overwritten then you can instead fork the repository and do `git merge` with your own version every time a new update releases.

 ## Roadmap
 <details>